Scott of the Antarctic (film): Differences

-There are several minor changes in the film compared to real events.
+There are several differences in the film from the real events.

 In the film, Scott receives a telegram in New Zealand, but does not read it for himself or to the crew until his ship is en route to the Antarctic.
 It says: "I am going south.
 Amundsen".
 Scott and his crew immediately comprehend that Amundsen is heading for the South Pole.
 In fact, Scott received this telegram a little earlier, in Australia, and Amundsen's true text was less clear: "Beg leave to inform you Fram proceeding Antarctic Amundsen."
 [Fram was Amundsen's ship.]
 As Amundsen had publicly announced he was going to the North Pole, the real Scott and his companions did not initially grasp Amundsen's ambiguous message, according to Tryggve Gran's diary (Gran was Scott's only Norwegian expedition member).

 In the film, the Terra Nova disembarks Scott's team in the Antarctic, sails along the ice barrier without Scott and unexpectedly discovers Amundsen's Antarctic base camp.
 The ship therefore returns to Scott's base camp and informs Scott about Amundsen's presence in the vicinity.
 In fact, Scott was not at his base camp during this unscheduled return of his ship but was busy laying depots in the interior of the Antarctic.

+The film quotes Scott's transport plans as "from the glacier to the pole and all the way back—man hauling".
+In reality, Scott had instructed the base camp team to meet and fetch him with dog teams on the return journey around 1 March at latitude 82 degrees.
+The order was never carried out and Scott and his men died on their way home.

-In the film, just before reaching the South Pole, Scott's team sight a far-away flag, and realise the race is lost.
+In the film, just before reaching the South Pole, Scott's team sight a distant flag, and realise the race is lost.
 In the next scene, the men arrive at Amundsen's empty tent flying a Norwegian flag at the Pole, and notice the paw prints of Amundsen's sledge-dogs.
-In reality, Scott and his men discovered the "sledge tracks and ski tracks going and coming and the clear trace of dogs' paws – many dogs" on the previous day when they came to a black flag Amundsen had left to mark his way back.
+In reality, Scott and his men discovered the "sledge tracks and ski tracks going and coming and the clear trace of dogs' paws—many dogs" on the previous day when they came to a black flag Amundsen had left to mark his way back.

-The film gives the impression that Scott starts to doubt at the South Pole whether he would manage to return to base camp safely, quoting his "Now for the run home and a desperate struggle.
-I wonder if we can do it" (after Jan 18th date, while actually he wrote this a day earlier, even before reaching Amundsen's tent).
-In fact, Scott wrote "…struggle to get the news through first" (both he and Amundsen had lucrative agreements with the media on exclusive interviews, but Scott now had little chance to beat Amundsen to the cablehead in Australia).
-This bit was however among those omitted from the published diary, which was discovered long after the film was produced.
+The film gives the impression that Scott starts to doubt at the South Pole whether he would manage to return to base camp safely, quoting "Now for the run home and a desperate struggle.
+I wonder if we can do it".
+In fact, Scott wrote "Now for the run home and a desperate struggle to get the news through first.
+I wonder if we can do it" (both he and Amundsen had lucrative agreements with the media on exclusive interviews, but Scott now had little chance to beat Amundsen to the cablehead in Australia).
+The published diary omitted these six words, which were only re-discovered long after the film was produced.